AkashMishra-Git/DiscordMusix/readme.md

 Made with :heart: and JavaScript!
 Copyright © by MrUncommonX.
-All rights Reserved. /nUnfair use of the bot or use without Credits may lead to Ban of Discord Server..
+All rights Reserved.

+Unfair use of the bot or use without Credits may lead to Ban of Discord Server..

 ## Support us
 - [Youtube](https://youtube.com/channel/UCP7VAGyM2qnZYDRlgoMDp2Q)